Work Visa

 The standard processing time for work visas in Portugal is around 60 days, with expedited options available for certain visas.
 Application fees range from €90 to €100 (100-110 USD), depending on the visa type.
 The success rate for applications is generally high, with approximately 85% of applications approved, provided all criteria are met.

-Expedited processing is available for the Tech Visa and EU Blue Card, reducing processing time to 30 days. the success rate for the Tech Visa is particularly high due to government support for the tech industry.
+Expedited processing is available for the Tech Visa and EU Blue Card, reducing processing time to 30 days.
+The success rate for the Tech Visa is particularly high due to government support for the tech industry.

 Lisbon sees the highest number of applications, leading to longer processing times.
 In contrast, Porto's applications are processed more quickly due to lower volume.
 The government has introduced a digital application system to simplify processing and reduce delays.